sk687526/voxy-testing/src/app/main/documentation/material-ui-components/components/modal/modal.md

 {{"demo": "pages/components/modal/SimpleModal.js"}}

+Notice that you can disable the blue outline with the `outline: 0` CSS property.

 ## Performance

 The content of the modal is **lazily mounted** into the DOM.
-It ensures that having many closed modal in your React tree won't slow down your page.
+It ensures that having many closed modals in your React tree won't slow down your page.

 However, creating React elements has a cost too.
 Consider the following case: